 Administrative personnel will generally leave when offices close.
 These luminaires should be turned off within 30 minutes of the office closure.
-A timing circuit should control the lights with a manual reset for late-working employees.
+A timing circuit should control the lights with a manual reset (an extra hour) for late-working employees.

 4.2.2 Visitor Parking Lots (Small)